 An easy weeknight meal that is ready in 30 minutes.
 Great with steamed rice, or storebought naan or even crusty grain bread.

-4 large potatoes, peeled and cut into 1 inch cubes
+4 medium potatoes (700g approx), peeled and cut into 1-inch cubes

 1/2 inch piece of ginger

 1/4 cup coriander stalks